Mary Shelley's Frankenstein

 creative and production team

-Desiree Sanchez, Director, directed Aquila’s 2017/2018 tour of Hamlet and Sense & Sensibility.
-She also directed and co-wrote Aquila’s production of Our Trojan War at the Brooklyn Academy of Music and on its American tour in the Spring of 2017.
-She directed and adapted Aquila’s 2016/2017 production of Much Ado About Nothing, and directed and adapted Aquila’s 2015/2016 productions of Romeo and Juliet, The Adventures of Sherlock Holmes and Philoctetes.
-Past productions she has directed and adapted include: The Tempest and Wuthering Heights for the 2014/2015 season, Twelfth Night and Fahrenheit 451 for the 2013/2014 season, A Female Philoctetes at BAM Fisher's Hillman Studio, The Taming of the Shrew and Cyrano de Bergerac for the 2012/2013 season, Herakles at BAM in March 2013 and the Festival of the Aegean in Syros, Greece and the Michael Cacoyannis Foundation in Athens in July, 2012, Macbeth and The Importance of Being Earnest for the 2011/2012 season, and Six Characters in Search of an Author for the 2010/2011 season; created movement for Aquila's A Very Naughty Greek Play (Aristophanes' Wasps), Catch-22, Julius Caesar, The Iliad: Book One, and The Comedy of Errors.
-She has also performed in The Iliad: Book One at the Festival of the Aegean in Syros, Greece and was the lead teaching artist for Aquila's Shakespeare Leaders program in Harlem.
+Desiree Sanchez, Director, directed Aquila’s 2017/2018 tour of Hamlet and Sense & Sensibility and co-wrote Aquila’s production of Our Trojan War at the Brooklyn Academy of Music and on its American tour in the Spring of 2017.
+She directed and adapted: The Adventures of Sherlock Holmes (2015); Philoctetes (2015); Wuthering Heights (2014); Past productions she has directed include: Much Ado About Nothing (2016); Romeo and Juliet (2015); The Tempest (2014); Twelfth Night and Fahrenheit 451 (2013); A Female Philoctetes (2013) at BAM Fisher's Hillman Studio; The Taming of the Shrew and Cyrano de Bergerac (2012); Herakles (2013) at BAM and the Festival of the Aegean in Syros, Greece and the Michael Cacoyannis Foundation in Athens in July, 2012; Macbeth and The Importance of Being Earnest (2011); Six Characters in Search of an Author (2010).
+She created movement for Aquila's A Very Naughty Greek Play (Aristophanes' Wasps), Catch-22, Julius Caesar, The Iliad: Book One, and The Comedy of Errors.
 Desiree also had a twenty-year dancing career, which included working as a principal dancer for the Metropolitan Opera Ballet.
-There she worked with numerous directors and choreographers such as Francesca Zambello, Mark Lamos, Doug Varone, John Dexter, Julie Taymor and Andrei Konchalovsky.
-Other companies and choreographers she has also worked with include the Boston Ballet, Neo Labos Dancetheatre, Donald Byrd/The Group, Sean Curran, Gelsey Kirkland, Bill T. Jones, Heidi Latsky, Eun Me Ahn, and Robert La Fosse.
-She performed for the Papermill Playhouse as a featured dancer in the musicals Carousel and The King and I, and was a visiting associate professor at Long Island University.

 James Lavender, Assistant Director, trained at Rose Bruford.
 For Aquila Theatre: Sense & Sensibility, Hamlet, Much Ado About Nothing, Murder on the Nile, The Tempest, Wuthering Heights, Philoctetes, A Female Philoctetes, Twelfth Night, Fahrenheit 451, Cyrano De Bergerac, Taming of the Shrew, As You Like It, & An Enemy of the People.
 Theatre credits include: Henry V (Antic Disposition); Cinderella, Peter Pan & Jack & The Beanstalk, (Sheringham Little Theatre); Adventures in Wonderland & Supermarket Shakespeare (Teatro Vivo); Aladdin (Hazlitt Theatre); Twelfth Night, The Comedy of Errors & The Importance of Being Earnest (Oxford Shakespeare Company); Jack and the Beanstalk (Millfield Theatre); Headlines (Battersea Arts Centre); Sleeping Beauty (Georgian Theatre Royal); Jack and the Beanstalk (Prince of Wales Theatre, Cannock); The Jungle Book (Birmingham Stage Company); The Two Gentlemen of Verona (Greenwich Playhouse); Plebians Rehearse the Uprising (Arcola Theatre); Macbeth & The Taming of the Shrew (British Shakespeare Company); Hamlet & As You Like It (Groundlings Theatre Company); Scar Tissue (Man In The Moon Theatre).
 Television: The Golden Hour